Chord Mojo 2 DAC is official, showcases "world’s first lossless DSP"

 Last but by no means least, Chord has also worked to raise the Mojo's performance by making improvements to the 4e Pulse Array DAC and eliminating the need for coupling capacitors.
 The Mojo 2 is now DC-coupled with a digital DC servo, too, which Chord says benefits from a technically more advanced filter.

-The Chord Mojo 2 is available now, priced £449.
+The Chord Mojo 2 is available now, priced £449 ($725, AU$899).
 And if you're wondering whether it should be your next buy or upgrade, you don't have to wait too long to find out.
 Keep your eyes peeled on whathifi.com, folks...

 MORE: